 - illustration and printmaking

 Previous graduates of this course now work for studios and agencies such as Jaywing, GBH and Why Not Associates.
 They design services and resources at major companies like BT, Coop and G4S, conduct research at the Department for Education and work as teachers, freelance photographers and entrepreneurs.

 Where will I study?

 City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.City Campus map

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more

 Equipment and facilities

-- a range of traditional printing facilities including screenprinting, etching, letterpress and risograph
+- digital and analogue print facilities including screenprinting, etching, letterpress and risograph

 This must include at least 64 points from two A levels, or equivalent BTEC National qualifications.
 For example: